Navigation

 For the question "What if existing components names conflict with ones in this package?",

-it is recommended to choose Do not install.
 For the authorized group of users, it is recommended to choose Install for all users:

 When you are done choosing the options, click on Install.